Crack the Code: Let's get Customer Obsessed

 Of course, there will be situations (dilemmas) where your bold value statement might not be effective.
 Transparency could be a key value, and you've found a striking way to communicate it (like Airbnb does).
 However, there are times when this approach might not be suitable.
 One of Erin's examples is Netflix's CEO wanting complete salary transparency for all employees.
 While this level of transparency is implemented for directors and above, lower-level employees pushed back, finding it too intrusive.
 This situation illustrates that even well-intentioned values can have limitations and may need to be adapted based on the context and the needs of different employee groups.

-The path of dilemmas
+The Path of Dilemmas

 Reading Erin Meyer's article in the latest HBR Magazine a few days ago inspired me to write this piece.
-To me, it stands out as something you can start implementing right away—even on a small scale, like within your own team.
+To me, it stands out as something you can start implementing right away—even on a small scale, like within your team.
 It will be a long journey on that Routemaster bus through every alley and mews of London towards the Customer-Obsession Club, but if you stay on the bus, it will eventually arrive.
 I believe this approach is one of the most promising I’ve encountered.

 London is full of exclusive clubs.
 Let's make sure the Customer-Obsession Club isn’t one of them.
 Let’s expand the club’s membership to 4% or even 5%.